Gujarat: Traditional Crafts and Tribal Communities

 photographer, illustrator and printmaker

-Arrive Mumbai 1125.
-Internal flight to Bhuj and transfer to Serena Beach Resort, Mandvi for two nights.
+Arrive Mumbai 0015 for overnight at Mumbai Airport Hotel.
+Internal flight departs 1310 to Kandla (arriving 1430) and transfer to Serena Beach Resort, Mandvi for two nights.
 Evening stroll along the beach.

 Morning: walk in Mandvi town including local market.
 Afternoon: Indo-Edwardian Vijay Vilas Palace.